scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 slower clock speed and difficulty taking advantage of the KNL AVX-512 vector units (which is not possible in native Python).
 A more detailed discussion of the difficulties of extracting Python performance on KNL can be found in :cite:`ronaghi_python_2017`.

 Despite these difficulties, DESI requested that their code should not be re-written in another language like C due to their own limited developer resources.
+They did consider both Cython :cite:`noauthor_cython:_nodate` and Numba :cite:`noauthor_numba:_nodate` as options for improving performance, but after some initial testing they found that both delivered approximately equivalent speedups for their specific test cases.
+Citing Numba's ease of use, automatic compiliation, and ability to gracefully fall back to non-compiled code, they requested that NESAP proceed with Numba-based optimizations where necessary.

-In what follows we will present a case study that describes how a Python image processing pipeline was optimized *without re-writing the code in another language like C* for increased throughput of 5-7x on a high-performance system.
+In what follows we will present a case study that describes how a Python image processing pipeline was optimized *without rewriting the code in another language like C* for increased throughput of 5-7x on a high-performance system.
 We will describe our workflow of using profiling tools to find candidate kernels for optimization, we will describe how we used just in time compiling to speed up these kernels.
 We will also describe our efforts to restructure the code to minimize the impact of calling expensive kernels.
 We will compare parallelization strategies using MPI and Dask, and we will discuss preliminary considerations for moving the code to GPUs.

 Profiling the code
 ------------------